2016 Fall Issue 2 (September 30, 2016)

 ETB preview: Promising shows for the fall (Login Required)

 "Last Saturday and Sunday afternoon, a throng of hopeful actors and actresses gathered in Little Nourse to audition for this term’s Experimental Theater Board (ETB) shows.
 The freshman turnout at this term’s auditions was unsurprisingly large, given that the freshman class is the largest class in Carleton’s history.
 Not only was there great attendance at this term’s ETB auditions, but the talent throughout the group was so deep that ETB directors found it difficult to cast from such a large pool of strong performers."

 "I hope that as a student body we can come to appreciate that what makes all of us unique is our passions.
 For my teammates and I, our passion is athletics.
 It is what makes Carleton so special, and what makes being a student-athlete so much fun."

 View all items in Viewpoint.

-Sorry, not sorry (Login Required)
+Talking quickly, not sensibly (Login Required)

 View all items in The Bald Spot.